mlswg/mls-protocol/draft-ietf-mls-protocol.md

   `index` to the root, add `index` to the `unmerged_leaves` list for the node.

-* Set the leaf node in the tree at position `index` to a new node containing the public key from the KeyPackage in the Add, as well as the credential under which the KeyPackage was signed
+* Set the leaf node in the tree at position `index` to a new node containing the public key from the KeyPackage in the _Add_, as well as the credential under which the KeyPackage was signed

 ### Update

-An Update proposal is a similar mechanism to Add with the distinction that it is the sender's leaf KeyPackage in the tree which would be updated with a new KeyPackage.
+An _Update_ proposal is a similar mechanism to _Add_ with the distinction that it is the sender's leaf KeyPackage in the tree which would be updated with a new KeyPackage.